-''' heap_dump: Set to 'true' for the agent to automatically take heap dumps of the instrumented application. enable: false Set the location to which to save the heap dump files.
-If relative, the path is determined based on the process' working directory. path: contrast_heap_dumps Set the amount of time to wait, in milliseconds, after agent startup to begin taking heap dumps. delay_ms: 10_000 Set the amount of time to wait, in milliseconds, between each heap \ dump. window ms: 10 000 Set the number of heap dumps to take before disabling this feature. count: 5 Set to 'true' for the agent to trigger garbage collection before taking a heap dump to remove temproary objects from the dump. clean: false ==== agent.ruby The following properties apply to any Ruby agent-wide configurations. ruby: Allow the agent to track frozen Objects returned by source methods.
+''' Set to 'true' for the agent to automatically take heap dumps of the instrumented application. enable: false Set the location to which to save the heap dump files.
+If relative, the path is determined based on the process' working directory. path: contrast_heap_dumps Set the amount of time to wait, in milliseconds, after agent startup to begin taking heap dumps. delay_ms: 10_000 Set the amount of time to wait, in milliseconds, between each heap \setminus dump. window_ms: 10_000 Set the number of heap dumps to take before disabling this feature. count: 5 Set to 'true' for the agent to trigger garbage collection before taking a heap dump to remove temproary objects from the dump. clean: false ==== agent.ruby The following properties apply to any Ruby agent-wide configurations. # ==== ruby: Allow the agent to track frozen Objects returned by source methods.
 This configuration is on by default. track_frozen_sources: NEEDS_TO_BE_SET Allow the agent to track propagation through interpolated Strings.
-This configuration is on by default. interpolate: NEEDS_TO_BE_SET Set a comma-separated string of rake tasks in which to disable agent operation. disabled_agent_rake_tasks: \ about,assets:clean,assets:clobber,assets:environment,assets:precompile,asset s:precompile:all,db:create,db:drop,db:migrate:status,db:rollback,db:schema:c ache:clear,db:schema:cache:dump,db:schema:dump,db:schema:load,db:seed,db:set up,db:structure:dump,db:version,doc:app,log:clear,middleware,notes:cus tom,rails:template,rails:update,routes,secret,spec,spec:features,spec:reques ts,spec:controllers,spec:helpers,spec:models,spec:views,spec:routing,spec:rc ov, stats, test; test:all, test:all:db, test:recent, test:single, test:uncommitted, time:zones:all,tmp:clear,tmp:create,webpacker:compile '''
+This configuration is on by default. interpolate: NEEDS_TO_BE_SET Set a comma-separated string of rake tasks in which to disable agent operation. disabled_agent_rake_tasks: \ about,assets:clean,assets:clobber,assets:environment,assets:precompile,asset s:precompile:all,db:create,db:drop,db:migrate:status,db:rollback,db:schema:c ache:clear,db:schema:cache:dump,db:schema:dump,db:schema:load,db:seed,db:set up,db:structure:dump,db:version,doc:app,log:clear,middleware,notes,notes:cus tom,rails:template,rails:update,routes,secret,spec,spec:features,spec:reques ts,spec:controllers,spec:helpers,spec:models,spec:views,spec:routing,spec:rc ov,stats,test,test:all,test:all:db,test:recent,test:single,test:uncommitted, time:zones:all,tmp:clear,tmp:create,webpacker:compile ==== inventory '''

-'''
+Use the properties in this section to override the inventory features.

 ====

-inventory

-Use the properties in this section to override the inventory features.

 inventory:

 Set to 'false' to disable inventory features in the agent.

 enable: true

 Apply a list of labels to libraries.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1, label2, label3'

+#

 tags: NEEDS_TO_BE_SET

------
+====

 assess

 Use the properties in this section to control Assess.

------
+====

 assess:

 Include this property to determine if the Assess

 feature should be enabled.
 If this property is not

 present, the decision is delegated to the Contrast UI.

 enable: false

 Apply a list of labels to vulnerabilities and preflight

 messages.
 Labels must be formatted as a comma-delimited list.

 Example - 'label1, label2, label3'

+#

 tags: NEEDS_TO_BE_SET

 Value options are 'ALL', 'SOME', or 'NONE'.

 stacktraces: ALL

+====

 assess.sampling

 Use the following properties to control sampling in the agent.

------

-====
+#

 sampling:

 Set to 'true' to enable sampling.

 enable: false

 This property indicates the number of requests

 to analyze in each window before sampling begins.

 baseline: 5

 This property indicates that every nth

+request after the baseline is analyzed.

+request_frequency: 10

+This property indicates the duration for which a sample set is valid.

 '''